How to Take Headshot: Essential Tips for Stunning Professional Photos

 The studio advantage is repeatable quality.
 When you run tight back-to-back headshot sessions, each person gets the same light recipe, the same background, and the same framing.
 That consistency matters when 20 headshots need to sit next to each other on a leadership page.

 A typical individual executive portrait session runs 45 to 60 minutes.
 We shoot 2 to 3 wardrobe changes, mix standard headshot frames with slightly wider leadership portraits (and other portraits if the brief calls for it), and review images live on a tethered screen.
 The executive sees options in real time and leaves knowing we captured a strong professional headshot and a usable professional photo for press, web, and internal photo needs.
+The ideal lighting for headshots is soft and even, which we achieve in the studio by positioning subjects near large light sources and using diffused artificial lighting.

 For team days in the studio, we stagger arrival times so no one waits in a crowded lobby.
 Each person gets a quick hair colour and lint check, then 8 to 10 minutes in front of the camera.
 After the shoot, we create a shared review gallery for final photo selection.
 The whole headshot process moves faster than most people expect, and the results are higher quality than any DIY professional headshot attempt or amateur photo taken with a smart phone front-facing camera.